 Since these political connections don’t demonstrate a direct control of the business environment on part of the elite, how do they negatively impact job creation?

-Well, politically connected firms, defined by the research paper as those who have at least one of their stakeholders is a politician or their associates, hire on the basis of political allegiance, not competence.
-They tend to be big firms, as opposed to their competition, and they also tend to “over-hire among the constituents of their political patron in exchange for economic privileges.”.
-This practice ends up lowering labor productivity (output per labour) than their competing smaller firms.
+Well, politically connected firms, defined by the research paper as those that have politicians or their associates among their stakeholders, and that hire on the basis of political allegiance, not competence.
+They tend to be big firms, as opposed to their competition, and they also tend to “over-hire among the constituents of their political patron in exchange for economic privileges.”
+This practice ends up lowering labor productivity (output per labor) than their competing smaller firms.
 It also lowers the competitiveness of the sector in which they operate, and makes it less attractive to investors who are not politically connected to enter such sectors.

 On the other hand, those with no political connections, regardless of their skills or competence, find it to be more of a struggle to land jobs in these sectors, breeding frustration and anger among the youth who are more prone to unemployment.
 For better or worse, they’ve now taken to the streets to demand the demise of the political elite holding a grip over the country’s affairs.
 If their demands are realized, could that bring an end to these unfair practices in the job market?

 “At a deeper level, a more competitive economic structure would not support the current oligarchic political equilibrium, and would possibly lead to political chaos, unless a different political system was in place for the country.”